How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 • Larval feeding can cause drooping, slow growth, and stressed trays

-• Damaged roots make plants vulnerable to soil-borne diseases
+• Damaged roots make plants vulnerable to soil-borne diseases like damping off

 The Fungus Gnat Life Cycle